 How Comparative Negligence Impacts Liability

 From a legal standpoint, the fact that officials went on the record to say they do not believe the pedestrian was walking in a marked crosswalk at the time of the collision does suggest that he may be at least partially responsible for the collision.
-But that does not necessarily mean he will be unable to pursue a personal injury claim for his injuries resulting from the accident.
+But that does not necessarily mean he will be unable to pursue a personal injury claim for his injuries resulting from the auto accident.

 Washington state’s comparative negligence law allows accident victims to recover damages even if they are found to be partially at fault for the accident.
 The law can affect all personal injury cases differently, but generally speaking a victim can recover the level of damages that the defendant is found to be liable for.

 If a pedestrian is found to be partially at fault for their own injuries after an accident, then there is a chance they may not be fully compensated for their damages.
 However, they would still be able to recover some level of compensation for their injuries and other losses.
 Contact the award-winning personal injury legal team at Davis Law Group today to learn more about your legal rights after an injury.